60 of the Best Riddles for Kids: Can You Solve Them?

 Answer: A clock

 This riddle is great for kids to learn that words can have several different meanings.
 They’ll enjoy learning the alternate definitions for hands and get practice expanding their vocabulary.
-Try these 50 tiny, but powerful ways you can encourage your kids every day.

 Answer: An onion

 Riddles for kids train them to think critically and conceptually.
 To get the answer, they’ll have to learn to go beyond the obvious, push past their first thoughts, and think in the abstract to find the answer.